-Why does Ebola keep coming back?
+Why Ebola keeps coming back

 This is the strain involved in the latest outbreak, for which there is now a vaccine ready for emergency use.

-In December 2016, trials of this vaccine - with funding from the Wellcome Trust and the UK and Norwegian governments - confirmed it provides a high level of protection.
+In December 2016, final results of a large trial of this vaccine - with funding from the Wellcome Trust and the UK and Norwegian governments - confirmed it provides a high level of protection.

 It was developed rapidly during the 2014-16 epidemic but came too late to have a significant impact at the time.